A jackknife bias correction for nonlinear network data models with fixed effects: Asymptotic expansions

 The next lemma gives the asymptotic expansion for the estimated fixed effects and common parameters.
-It is largely a restatement of Theorem B.1 in \cite{Fernandez-Val2016}, but the remainder terms are split into two parts.
-The expressions for the remainder terms are given in the Supplementary Appendix, and are used to derive the properties of the jackknife bias correction.
-The proof of Lemma \ref{lem:exp_beta1} is provided in the Supplementary Appendix. \begin{lemma} Let Assumptions \ref{assu:network} and \ref{assu:beta_jack} hold.
+It is largely a restatement of Theorem B.1 and B.3 in \cite{Fernandez-Val2016} (here the remainder term is split into two parts, which are dealt with separately in the jackknife proof).
+The full expressions for the remainder terms are provided in Supplementary Appendix E. \begin{lem} Let Assumptions 1 and 2 hold.
 Then,